huanyu/Sortable/README.md

+## this project is forked from RubaXa/Sortable. added lockX and fixPageScroll options.

+---

 ## Hi, this project very much requires the maintainer, if you have a chewing and appropriate skills, please [contact me](mailto:ibn@rubaxa.org?subject=Sortable%20vs.%20Maintainer)!

 ---